techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 }

 What is the output?

-a. b=6
+A. b=6

-b.
-No output because of compile error at line: b = b \* b1;
+B. No output because of compile error at line: b = b \* b1;

-c.
-No output because of compile error at line: System.out.println("b="+b);
+C. No output because of compile error at line: System.out.println("b="+b);

-d.
-No output because of compile error at line: byte b = 2;
+D. No output because of compile error at line: byte b = 2;
 e.
 No output because of compile error at line: byte b = 3;
 f.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: